 Antalya, Turkey - Travel

 Once known as "Attaleia," after its founder (Attalus II of Pergamon), the city emerged on the coastal cliffs of Turkey's Mediterranean seashore.
-Antalya is the fifth-largest city of the country.
+Antalya is the fifth-largest city in the country.

 Antalya Tours